 - CELCIS requires at least 90% attendance over the course of a semester.

-- All absences will be reported on the CELCIS Progress Report, including those caused by medical, legal, or emergency reasons.
+- All absences will be recorded, including those caused by medical, legal, or emergency reasons.

-- Missing class time may have a negative effect on your class success.
+- Missing class time will have a negative effect on your final grade.

-- If you miss more than 10% of your classes, you will receive an email notification from the CELCIS office and may be required to meet with the CELCIS assistant manager.
+- If you miss more than 10% of your classes, you will receive an email notification from the CELCIS office and may be required to meet with the CELCIS chair or assistant manager.

 - After confirming that the attendance record is accurate, a FINAL violation notice will be sent to you.
 At this time, students with F-1 or J-1 visas will be referred to the CELCIS immigration advisor.